About company specialisations

 Read on to learn more about each criteria.

-The certification requirement is determined based on the number of Google Ads certified individuals who have admin or standard level access to your company’s Google Ads manager account or sub-managers.
-To meet the requirement, your company needs at least 1 individual to be certified in the specialisation product area.
+The certification requirement is determined based on the number of individuals certified in Google Ads who have admin or standard level access to your company's Google Ads manager account or sub-managers.
+To meet the requirement, your company needs at least one individual to be certified in the specialisation product area.

-To become Google Ads certified, an individual needs to pass the Google Ads Fundamentals assessment and one of the additional advertising assessments that are available through Academy for Ads.
+To become certified in Google Ads, an individual needs to pass the Google Ads Fundamentals assessment and one of the additional advertising assessments that are available through Academy for Ads.
 The additional assessments are Search Advertising, Display Advertising, Mobile Advertising, Video Advertising and Shopping Advertising.

-To make sure that an individual's assessment counts towards your company's certification requirement, you'll want to ensure the following:
+To make sure that an individual's assessment counts toward your company's certification requirement, you should ensure the following: